beBijayeeni/StockAnalysisDashboard/README.md

 # Stock Analysis Dashboard

-This project fetches stock price data from Yahoo Finance using `yfinance` and provides various analyses such as daily stock prices, monthly reports, and interactive candlestick charts using Plotly.
+This project fetches stock price data from Yahoo Finance using `yfinance` and provides various analyses such as daily stock prices, monthly reports, and interactive charts using Plotly.
 It also saves the reports to an Excel file.

 ## Features